sandredd/cs404.1-1/final/hotkey-generation.md

 Notice that we chose to assign `r` to `flyr` instead of assigning it to `right`.
 In fact, `right` received `i` as its hotkey.
 This is important because `f` was taken by `forward`, `l` was taken by `left`, and `y` was taken by `fly`, so the only remaining hotkey for `flyr` is `r`.
 That means that `r` cannot be given to `right` and we must use the next letter, `i`, as the hotkey for `right`.

-If it is not possible to assign a hotkey to all given actions using the rules above, throw an exception.
+A valid solution assigns all actions a unique hotkey.
+If it is not possible to assign a hotkey to all given actions using the rules above, return an empty mapping.

 If you choose to solve this problem, you'll find some starter code in the following file(s):